Explicit rates of approximation in the CLT for quadratic forms: Auxiliary lemmas

-Notice that the assumption $\s^2=1$ does not restrict generality since from Theorem~\ref{T1.5} with $\s^2=1$ we can derive the general result replacing $X$, $G$ by $X/\s$, $G/\s$, etc. Other assumptions in \eqref{eq3.3} are included as conditions in Theorem \ref{T1.5}.
-Section \ref{s3} is devoted to some auxiliary lemmas which are similar to corresponding lemmas of BG (1997a).
+Notice that the assumption $\s^2=1$ does not restrict generality since from Theorem \ref{T15} with $\s^2=1$, we can derive the general result replacing $X$, $G$ by $X/\s$, $G/\s$, etc. Other assumptions in \eqref{eq33} are included as conditions in Theorem \ref{T15}.
+Section \ref{s3} is devoted to some auxiliary lemmas which are similar to corresponding lemmas of BG (\citeyear{BenGot97N1}).

-In several places, the proof of Theorem \ref{T1.5} repeats almost literally the proof of Theorem~1.5 in BG (1997a).
-Note, however, that we shall use truncated vectors $X^\bullet_j$, while in BG (1997a) the vectors $X^\diamond_j$ were involved.
-We start with an application of the Fourier transform to the functions $\Psi_b$ and $\Phi_b$, where $b=\sqrt N\,a$.
-We shall estimate integrals over the Fourier transforms using results of Sections \ref{s2}, \ref{s5}--\ref{s7} and some technical lemmas of BG~(1997a).
-We shall also apply some methods of estimation of the rate of approximation in the CLT in multidimensional spaces (cf{.}, e.g., Bhattacharya and Rao (1986)).
+In several places, the proof of Theorem \ref{T15} repeats almost literally the proof of Theorem 1.5 in BG (\citeyear{BenGot97N1}).
+Note, however, that we use truncated vectors $X^\bullet_j$, while in BG (\citeyear {BenGot97N1}) the vectors $X^\diamond_j$ were involved.
+We start with an application of the Fourier transform to the functions $\Psi_b$ and $\Phi_b$, where $b=\sqrt N a$.
+We estimate integrals over the Fourier transforms using results of Sections \ref{s2}, \ref{s5}--\ref{s7} and some technical lemmas of BG (\citeyear{BenGot97N1}).
+We also apply some methods of estimation of the rate of approximation in the CLT in multidimensional spaces; cf., for example, Bhattacharya and Rao (\citeyear{BhaRan86}).